-If you're aged 19 or over in the second year, you'll then be paid at least the National Minimum Wage for your age group.
+If you're aged 19 years or over in the second year, you'll then be paid at least the National Minimum Wage for your age group.
 From April 2020, this is £6.45 for 19-20 year olds, £8.20 for 21-24 year olds and £8.72 if you're aged 25 and over.

 Employers can choose to pay you more than the above, but this is the minimum you'll receive.

-For Example: If you're aged 17 and working 30 hours on the first year of your Digital Marketing Apprenticeship, you would earn more than £500 per month while also gaining your Level 3 qualification.
+For Example: If you're aged 17 years and working 30 hours on the first year of your Digital Marketing Apprenticeship, you would earn more than £500 per month while also gaining your Level 3 qualification.

-2. Work Experience You’ll gain hands-on experience, learning from experts in a real working environment.
+2. Work Experience - You’ll gain hands-on experience, learning from experts in a real working environment.
 This kind of experience will help you stand out in future job applications and give you the opportunity to meet people who can open doors for you.
 It's always good to know people in the industry.

-4. Avoid Student Debt You can study an apprenticeship all the way up to Level 6, meaning you can gain a Foundation Degree or Bachelor's Degree for free.
+4. Avoid Student Debt - You can study an apprenticeship all the way up to Level 6, meaning you can gain a Bachelor's Degree for free.
 University can be a great experience but the biggest drawback for many is student debt.
 Not only will you have no need for student loans to cover tuition fees, but you'll be earning money to cover the cost of living.